krakesh1309/Logistic-regression/README.md

-Logistic Regression for Classification
+## Logistic Regression for Classification
-Overview
+## Overview

 This repository contains code and documentation for implementing logistic regression, a fundamental algorithm for binary classification tasks.
 Logistic regression is a linear model used for predicting the probability of a binary outcome based on one or more predictor variables.

-Contents
+## Contents

-Notebooks: Jupyter notebooks demonstrating logistic regression implementation and usage.
+**Notebooks**: Jupyter notebooks demonstrating logistic regression implementation and usage.

-Scripts: Python scripts for training, evaluating, and using logistic regression models.
+**Scripts**: Python scripts for training, evaluating, and using logistic regression models.

-Data: Sample datasets used for training and testing logistic regression models.
+**Data**: Sample datasets used for training and testing logistic regression models.

-Documentation: Detailed documentation on logistic regression theory, implementation details, and usage instructions.
+**Documentation**: Detailed documentation on logistic regression theory, implementation details, and usage instructions.

-Requirements
+## Requirements

 Python 3.x